 The Doctor of Psychology (Psy.D.) in School Psychology provides school psychology practitioners with advanced training in the areas of psychological assessment, interventions, and applied research in an evidence-based, behavior analytic perspective.
-The focus of the Psy.D. includes advanced training in school psychology that goes beyond what a student typically acquires during master's-level training.
 Psy.D. students are expected to demonstrate their research and scholarship through the completion of a dissertation.
 The Psy.D. course of study includes 111 credit hours.
-During the final portion of the program, students complete a 1,500 to 2,000 clock hour pre-doctoral internship.
-Following completion of the Psy.D. program, graduates will be eligible for state certification as a school psychologist, and national certification as a Nationally Certified School Psychologist.
+During the final portion of the program, students complete a 2,000 clock hour, pre-doctoral internship.
+Following completion of the Psy.D. program, graduates will be eligible for Maine state certification as a School Psychologist-Doctoral and national certification as a Nationally Certified School Psychologist.
 Following completion of a 1,500 clock-hour post-doctoral training experience, graduates will also be eligible to apply for licensure as a psychologist.

 SPY 671 Physical Bases of Behavior